ElementalXriath/Reactor/README.md

  You may add a listed script to your R3Deck , ( a user profile feature where you may store access to your favorite scripts).

  !!!
 The R3Deck will be equipped with a powerful UI allowing easy tranfer of code from the deck to editor.
+The R3 deck allows user to orginzed there componets views and widgets creating a personal template used to desing with react.

  You may also create  ,Views , Widgets and new Compoents and Add them to R3actors Libary.
 So others may view and add to there deck .